ceph/teuthology/docs/siteconfig.rst

     # itself from git.
 This is disabled by default.
     automated_scheduling: false

-    # How often, in seconds, teuthology-worker should poll its child job
+    # How often, in seconds, teuthology-supervisor should poll its child job
     # processes
     watchdog_interval: 120

     # How long a scheduled job should be allowed to run, in seconds, before
-    # it is killed by the worker process.
+    # it is killed by the supervisor process.
     max_job_time: 259200

     # The template from which the URL of the repository containing packages